Proposal To Add San Joaquin County Trauma Centers To Help Accident Victims

 In fact, the plan proposed notes that the hospitals lacked:

-- Comprehensive policies to classify trauma patients and directing trauma patient transport to an appropriate facility.
+- Comprehensive policies to classify trauma patients and direct trauma patient transport to an appropriate facility.

 - A designated trauma center anywhere in San Joaquin County.